Police Department Brenham Texas

 Lange and Trey Gully were corrupt cops who watched each other’s backs.

-The reasons Dant Lange no longer serves and protects the citizens?
+What are the reasons Dant Lange no longer serves and protects the citizens?
 Abusive, inconsiderate, and inflammatory language toward a civilian – loss of police property.

 Complaints filed against Brenham officers